 Most orchestras rent the set of horns.
 In the U.S. often from Steve Weiss Music outside of Philadelphia.

 Also from LA Percussion Rentals.
-FSTJ Percussion in Quebec, Canada, and above-mentioned California Percussion.
+FSTJ Percussion in Quebec, Canada.